MicrosoftDocs/dataexplorer-docs/data-explorer/use-event-grid-connection.md

 # Use an Event Grid data connection

 This article shows how to use an Event Grid data connection in Azure Data Explorer.
-You'll programmatically upload data to Azure Blob Storage or Azure Data Lake, which will trigger the Event Grid data connection and ingest the data into your Azure Data Explorer cluster.
+You'll programmatically upload data to Azure Blob Storage or Azure Data Lake.
+This upload triggers the Event Grid data connection, causing the data to be ingested into your Azure Data Explorer cluster.

 ## Prerequisites